-2.2.4 The pedestrians / cycle access is located approximately 15 metres north of the vehicular access is a gated pedestrian entrance into the school grounds.
+2.2.4 Located approximately 15 metres north of the vehicular access is a gated pedestrian entrance into the school grounds.
 This is protected by guard railings along the edge of the carriageway and also includes yellow zig-zag 'school keep clear' markings designed to prohibit vehicles stopping in that area.
 Internally, this pedestrian entrance provides a tarmac footpath leading to the main school building, car park and outdoor playground.